this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 source.subscribe((value => console.log(value));
 ```

-Now w can be sure the code will work correctly, and all the errors will be handled.
+Now we can rest assured that the code will work correctly and all errors are handled.

 #